mun-lang/book/src/ch02-01-values-and-types.md

   decimal literal and an *optional* exponent.
 * A decimal number followed by an exponent.

-Examples of valid floating point literals are:
+Examples of valid floating-point literals are:

 ```mun
 let a: f64 = 3.1415;